Do Go On - 407 - The Real Pocahontas

 Why is Captain John Smith American?

-What is John Smith American?
+Was John Smith American?

 No.

-Wow, he just couldn't do an English accent.
+He just couldn't do an English accent.

-Yeah, I think that's the answer.
+I reckon that's the answer.

 That's so funny.